-That number, commonly referred to as the overtime threshold, has been in place since 2004.
-The Department of Labor (DOL) has eyed increasing it several times and appears likely to do so in the coming years.
+That number, commonly referred to as the overtime threshold, has been in place since 2019.
+The Department of Labor (DOL) has increased it several times and may likely to do so in the coming years.
 Why’s that matter?
-One study found that nearly a third of nonprofit workers made less than $28,000 annually, putting those individuals perilously close the threshold.
-That means nonprofit HR teams need to prepare to either raise wages above the new threshold (most experts believe it will increase to $33,000 by 2019) or reclassify workers and dole out time-and-half pay for overtime.
+This means nonprofit HR teams need to prepare to either raise wages above the new threshold or reclassify workers and dole out time-and-half pay for overtime.

 With overtime rules set to change, it’s critically important for nonprofits to have time tracking software in place.
 With the right tools, tracking employee hours and curbing runaway overtime has never been easier or faster—and we all know nonprofit human resources teams could use a few extra minutes back in their day.